-And as we noticed Ninja always know how to attract the market by offering a cheaper product yet still bring all the quality the customer needs, and the tension of this competition goes to another level since 2020 when Ninja released their new model which now adapt full metal blades.
+And as we noticed Ninja always knows how to attract the market by offering a cheaper product yet still bring all the quality the customer needs, and the tension of this competition goes to another level since 2020 when Ninja released their new model which now adapts full metal blades.

 So without further ado let’s find out the in depth comparison between these two attractive blender brands.